twaluigi/thomaswygonik.com/_drafts/how-i-host-this-website.md

 ---

-One of the simplest ways of hosting a website is to spin up a Linux server, install Apache or Nginx, and add the code.
-Another even simpler way is to use something like [GitHub Pages](https://pages.github.com/) to create a clean blog relatively easily.
-GitHub Pages allows the use of [Jekyll](https://jekyllrb.com/) to generate the static site.
+One of the simplest ways to host a website, especially one for a blog, is to use a static site generator and hosting with GitHub pages.
+After looking into it, I decided I'd use of these static site generators to set up my website.
+There are a few options to choose from, but I settled on [Jekyll](https://jekyllrb.com/).
+Jekyll provides a simple interface with Ruby and markdown to set up your website.

-Another static site hosting solution is AWS S3.
-S3 makes it easy to upload our site's code and host it.
-One drawback is lack of https support directly with S3.
-However, AWS provides the service CloudFront which _does_ have HTTPS support, with the added advantage of distributing our website files around the world.
+I wanted to use this as an opportunity to learn more about AWS and hosting, so rather than host this site on GitHub pages, I'm using AWS S3's website hosting feature.